benbovy/4learners_python/README.md

 The homepage with a detailed schedule for this particular workshop is found [here](https://swc-bb.github.io/2018-02-22-Potsdam-Berlin/).

+In order to re-run the workshop materials we encourage you to use the [conda](https://conda.io/docs/) package manager.
+Once installed, create an environment and install all required dependencies on your machine by typing

+`conda env create -f environment.yml`

+into your console.
+Alternatively, you may launch [binder](https://binderhub.readthedocs.io/en/latest/) to get a reproducible executable environment immediately in your browser.
+Simply click the _binder_ icon in the upper left corner.

 If you want to get in touch with us, please email to swc-workshop-org@gfz-potsdam.de.

 _If you are here because you are looking for a particular Python workshop you attended in the past, make sure you visit the appropriate branch of this repository (note that the branches are ordered by date)._